Everything You Need To Know About Preparing A Wedding Planning Checklist

 23. Prepare The Payment Receipts

 Wedding is just right around the corner, so it may be the right time to check your expenditure.
 Prepare a spreadsheet and a folder where you can keep all the payment receipts or bills.
-Trust us, clear calculations are going to be of great help.
+Trust us, clear calculations are going to be of great help in preparing gratuities for vendors per day.

 Best Tips For Preparing A Wedding Planning Checklist